SalishSeaCast/SalishSeaNowcast/docs/pkg_development.rst

     :target: https://github.com/SalishSeaCast/SalishSeaNowcast/actions?query=workflow:pytest-with-coverage
     :alt: GitHub Workflow Status

-The :kbd:`SalishSeaNowcast` package unit test suite is run and a coverage report is generated whenever changes are pushed to GitHub.
+The ``SalishSeaNowcast`` package unit test suite is run and a coverage report is generated whenever changes are pushed to GitHub.
 The results are visible on the `repo actions page`_, from the green checkmarks beside commits on the `repo commits page`_, or from the green checkmark to the left of the "Latest commit" message on the `repo code overview page`_ .